By Emerson Hough in 1905

 The main reputation gained by Garrett was through his killing the desperado, Billy the Kid.
 It is proper to set down here the chronicle of that undertaking because that will best serve to show the manner in which a frontier sheriff gets a bad man.

-The remainder of the Kid’s gang were now located in the stone house above mentioned, and their whereabouts reported by the ranchman whose house they had just vacated.
+The remainder of the Kid’s gang was now located in the stone house mentioned above, and their whereabouts were reported by the ranchman whose house they had just vacated.
 The manhunt, therefore, proceeded methodically, and Garrett and his men, of whom he had only two or three upon whom he relied as thoroughly game, surrounded the house just before dawn.
-Garrett, with Jim East and Tom Emory, crept up to the head of the ravine which made up to the ridge on which the fortress of the outlaws stood.
+Garrett, with Jim East and Tom Emory, crept up to the head of the ravine, which made up to the ridge on which the fortress of the outlaws stood.
 The early morning is always the best time for a surprise of this sort.
-It was Charlie Bowdre who first came out in the morning, and as he stepped out of the door his career as a bad man ended.
+It was Charlie Bowdre who first came out in the morning, and as he stepped out of the door, his career as a bad man ended.
 Three bullets passed through his body.
-He stepped back into the house, but only lived about twenty minutes.
+He stepped back into the house but only lived about 20 minutes.
 The Kid said to him, “Charlie, you’re killed anyhow.
 Take your gun and go out and kill that long-legged before you die.”
 He pulled Bowdre’s pistol around in front of him and pushed him out of the door.
 Bowdre staggered feebly toward the spot where the sheriff was lying.
-“I wish—I wish ” he began, and motioned toward the house, but he could not tell what it was that he wished.
+“I wish—I wish,” he began and motioned toward the house, but he could not tell what it was that he wished.
 He died on Garrett’s blankets, which were laid down on the snow.

 “I knew now that I would have to kill the Kid,” said Garrett to the writer, speaking reminiscently of the bloody scenes as we lately visited that country together.
 “We both knew that it must be one or the other of us if we ever met.
 I followed him up here to Sumner, as you know, with two deputies, John Poe and ‘Tip’ McKinney, and I killed him in a room up there at the edge of the old Cottonwood Avenue.”